RESEARKA/DOVE/README.md

 # DOVE Token

-DOVE is an ERC-20 token built on Base L2 with reflection and early-sell taxation mechanisms.
+DOVE is an ERC-20 token built on Base L2 with charity donations and early-sell taxation mechanisms.

 ## Overview

-DOVE implements a set of taxation mechanisms to incentivize long-term holding:
+DOVE implements a set of taxation mechanisms to create social impact while protecting token value:
-- 1% reflection tax redistributed to all holders
+- 0.5% charity fee directing funds to charitable initiatives
-- Declining early-sell tax (3% → 2% → 1% → 0%) over the first 72 hours
+- Declining early-sell tax (3% → 2% → 1% → 0%) over the first 72 hours that gets burned
-- Transaction limits to prevent dumping
+- Transaction limits to prevent dumping and protect early investors

 ## Technical Stack